romeronathan-stclair/Ford-IMS/README.md

 To run this project, you will need a few dependencies installed.
 First, you will need Node Package Manager (npm) to manage your project's dependencies.
 Additionally, you will need Redis, an in-memory data structure store, to handle session management.
 Finally, you will need Mongoose, an Object Data Modeling (ODM) library for MongoDB and Node.js.

+Follow MongoDB's documentation on how to install MongoDB Community Edition on your computer: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/

 ## Run the Project on WindowsOS

 1. Install Node.js and npm by downloading and running the installer from the official website: https://nodejs.org/en/download/